What is Boko Haram, the militant group terrorizing Nigeria?

 What about the Nigerian government?

-The government in Abuja has claimed to have killed Shekau on three separate occasions only for the group's leader to resurface alive and well in later videos.
+The government in Abuja has claimed to have killed Shekau three times only for the group's leader to resurface alive and well in later videos.

 While Boko Haram attacks continue, the level of violence has decreased under Muhammadu Buhari, a former dictator who was elected Nigeria's president in 2015.

-However, the group still killed around 1,000 people in the 12 months between May 2017 and May 2018, according to the Council on Foreign Relations.
+However, the group still killed around 1,000 people in the 12 months from May 2017 and this May, according to the Council on Foreign Relations.

 Boko Haram has also splintered into several factions.
-One of these, known as Islamic State in West Africa, or ISWAP, has allied itself with ISIS in the Middle East.
+One, known as the Islamic State in West Africa, or ISWAP, has allied itself with ISIS in the Middle East.

 Unlike Shekau's faction, ISWAP is believed to distinguish itself by refusing to kill Muslims.

-A Reuters report in Apriil 2018 said ISWAP was administering an area of land 100 miles long, creating a taxation economy designed to win over local residents.
+A Reuters report in April said ISWAP was administering an area of land 100 miles long, creating a taxation economy designed to win over local residents.